 We have some super singing throughout the year at school: at our EYFS and KS1 nativities, the KS2 Carol Concert, the Easter play, the Year 5 and 6 production and in each of our creative curriculum assemblies.
 We also sing as part of our collective worship.

 Children have many opportunities to perform.
 The ukulele group and the choir are always at the Advent Market, the Summer Fair and other key events.
 Every year we hold a music concert which showcases the music within our school and there are also assemblies where children can show off their musical talents.
-The choir have recently taken part in the Hertfordshire Schools' Gala at the Royal Albert Hall.
+The choir have recently taken part in the Hertfordshire Schools' Gala at the Royal Albert Hall and in previous years have taken part in Young Voices at the 02 Arena.

 Please look at the photos and watch the videos to get a taste of the musical life of the school.